import-js/eslint-plugin-import/README.md

 This setting allows you to provide a custom parser module, in the event your project uses syntax not understood by Babel.

-This plugin defaults to using `babel-core`, but is also compatible with Espree's AST.
+This plugin defaults to using Babylon, Babel's internal parser, but is also compatible with Espree's AST.
 As long as the import nodes follow [ESTree], any parser should work.

-If you're using [babel-eslint], you probably don't need to specify it here (as of v0.9).
+If you're using [babel-eslint] as ESLint's parser, you probably don't need to specify it here (anymore, as of v0.9).

 [custom parser]: https://github.com/eslint/eslint/blob/master/docs/user-guide/configuring.md#specifying-parser
 [babel-eslint]: https://github.com/babel/babel-eslint